kavia-common/notes-management-system-46547-46557/notes_frontend/README.md

 1) Configure environment
 - Copy `.env.example` to `.env`.
 If your backend runs on a different host/port, update:
   - `REACT_APP_API_BASE` (defaults to `http://localhost:3001` if not set)
+- The API base is normalized (trailing slash removed) and joined with paths safely.

 2) Install and run
 - `npm install`